CSC-510-G55/PopcornPicks/CONTRIBUTING.md

 ## Style checkers standards:

+- Use the `pylance` package for Python (VS code), and use `black` for auto-styling and auto-formatting the python code.
+- Use 'pylint' for proper coding standards
-- Use 'prettier' for proper coding standards
+- Use 'prettier' for proper coding standards for javascript and css code

 ## Code of Conduct: